cedricwalter/cedricwalter.github.io/_posts/_joomla/2020-03-29-optimize-your-website-with-a-few-linux-command-line-tools.md

 ## Optimizing PNG files

 [`pngquant`](https://pngquant.org/) is a command-line utility and a library for lossy compression of PNG images.
-The conversion reduces file sizes significantly (often as much as 70%) and preserves **full alpha transparency**.
+The conversion reduces file sizes significantly (often as much as 70%) and preserves full alpha transparency.
 Generated images are compatible with all web browsers and operating systems.

 ```
 apt install pngquant # linux